kjellmorten/dbdb/README.md

 - getView
 - insert
 - update
+- delete
 - insertMany
 - deleteMany

 That's it.

-The signature for getView was changed in v1.2.0
+The signature for getView was changed in v1.2.0 and v1.3.0

 ## Install